MERTON CHURCH

 .........Front View ..........Rear View

-Saint Peter's Church situated on the edge of Merton park, in its present form dates back to the 14th century,but some parts go back to the 11th century.
-With a Norman westen tower, containing 3 bells, it is thought that the base of the tower may be Saxon, and built in at least three stages.
+Saint Peter's Church situated on the edge of Merton park, in its present form dates back to the 14th century, however some parts dates back to the 11th century.
+With a Norman western tower containing 3 bells, it is thought that the base of the tower may be Saxon, and built in at least three stages.
 There are Norman shafts in the 13th century belfry , However most parts of the church is 14th and 15th century, the pews are of oak with carved poppy heads, and sitting for 160.

 In 1889 a new organ was presented by Lady Walsingham.
-Many of the windows are filled with modern stained glass.
+Many of the windows are filled with modern stained glass, containing many names of the ancestry De grey / Walsingham family..

 In 1885 Lord and Lady Walsingham erected a carved oak reredos with a representation of the last supper, as a memorial to the Rev'd George Crabbe .

-A brass plaque holds the names of Israel Buckle head gardner & John Buckle head game keeper for the estate, these two brothers died within two months of each other in 1889.
+A brass plaque holds the names of Israel Buckle head gardener and John Buckle head game keeper for the Merton estate, these two brothers died within two months of each other in 1889.
 Another marble plaque is in memory to Henry Woods an agent for Merton for 40 years.

 In the park once stood a oak tree of antiquity, which measured 23'4" in circumference at 6' from the ground, fell in January 1892 and proved to be very hollow.